drdavis65/AlexNet-HW-accelerator-verilog/README.md

 - Synthesis performed for multiple cycle targets (e.g., 1 kHz and 10 GHz)
 - Full area reports and critical path timing available

-This project was developed for **EEC 281: Hardware for Machine Learning** at UC Davis as a final digital design project.
+This project was developed for **EEC 281: VLSI Digital Signal Processing** at UC Davis as a final digital design project.

 ---